terraprompt/fragaria/README.md

 ## How It Works

-Fragaria employs a sophisticated Chain of Thought (CoT) reasoning process:
+Fragaria employs a sophisticated Chain of Thought (CoT) reasoning process enhanced by Reinforcement Learning:

 1. **Problem Classification**: Categorizes the input problem into known or new problem types.
-2. **CoT Path Generation**: Creates multiple reasoning approaches for the problem type.
+2. **CoT Path Generation**: Creates multiple reasoning approaches for the problem type, influenced by past performance.
 3. **Parallel Execution**: Applies each CoT path to the problem concurrently.
 4. **Result Combination**: Synthesizes the results from different paths.
 5. **Evaluation**: Scores the effectiveness of each approach.
+6. **Reinforcement Learning Update**: Uses the evaluation scores as rewards to update the RL policy, influencing future path selections and generations.
-6. **Adaptive Learning**: Updates the scoring database to improve future performance.
+7. **Adaptive Learning**: Updates the scoring database and RL model to improve future performance.

-This process allows Fragaria to tackle a wide range of problems, from simple queries to complex logical puzzles, with increasing efficiency over time.
+This RL-enhanced process allows Fragaria to not only tackle a wide range of problems but also to learn and adapt its strategies over time, becoming increasingly efficient at solving both familiar and novel problem types.

 ## Contributing